Transportation & Infrastructure Guide in United States

 Driving License

-Foreign licenses valid 3-12 months (state-dependent) with IDP recommended/required.
+Foreign licenses valid 3-12 months depending on state; IDP required alongside for non-English licenses.
+Long-term residents must convert to US state license via tests after visa expiration.
 Right-hand driving.
-Long-term residents must convert to US state license via tests after validity period.

 More Insights for your Move to United States